Katie Brown (MBACP); ADCC; CTT; PCE-CfD Individual & Couples Counsellor

 Training, qualifications & experience

-I also work integratively and can teach techniques, including CBT and mindfulness skills, to better help you challenge and manage the emotional stress of everyday life.
+I work integratively and can teach techniques, including CBT and mindfulness skills, to better help you challenge and manage the emotional stress of everyday life.

 As a Registered Member of the BACP, I adhere strictly to their Ethical Framework which supports the importance of safety, confidentiality, respect, and equality.